jobjo/FSharp.RangeMap/README.md

 | Lookup 10K existing keys from dictionary         | 0.0036    |

 What is interesting here are the relative times.
-As can be seen RangeMap is fast than both `Dictionary` and `Map`.
+As can be seen *RangeMap* is fast than both *Dictionary* and *Map*.

-The next table shows the total time of looking up non-existing keys for the same collections:
+The next table displays the total time of looking up non-existing keys for the same collections:

 | Operation                                            | Time (s)  |
 |:-----------------------------------------------------|----------:|